Cjkjvfnby/big-o-easy-as-pie/slides/compare.rst

    * - input
      - function that return a number of operations for input

-Now to weight our algorithm you need to weight two functions.
+Now to compare our algorithms you need to compare two functions.

 Functions that describe complexity
 ----------------------------------